 If you don't have taxes withheld, for instance if you're self-employed, an independent contractor, or have significant income from sources other than wages, you should be making quarterly estimated tax payments to the IRS to avoid penalties and interest.

 Deductions reduce the amount of income subject to tax.
-For some filers, itemizing deductions such as mortgage interest makes sense. $12,550 for single taxpayers; $25,100 for married filing jointly for 2021), it's more practical for most filers to take the standard deduction rather than itemizing.
+For some filers, itemizing deductions such as mortgage interest makes sense.
+But because of recent increases in the standard deduction ($12,950 for single taxpayers; $25,900 for married filing jointly for 2022, with those numbers going up to $13,850 and $27,700 in 2023), it's more practical for most filers to take the standard deduction rather than itemizing.
 (Good news for student loan borrowers: A portion of your interest on student loans can be deductible without itemizing.)

 Maximize contributions to tax-advantaged savings accounts